History of the Jews in the Czech lands: Today

 There are ten smaller Jewish communities around the country (seven in Bohemia, two in Moravia and two in Silesia.
 The largest one being in Prague, where close to 90% of all Czech Jews live.
 The umbrella organisation for Jewish communities and organisations in the country is the Federation of Jewish Communities (Federace židovských obcí, FŽO).
 Services are regularly held in Prague, Brno, Olomouc, Plzeň, Teplice, Liberec, Karlovy Vary, Děčín and Krnov and irregularly in some other cities, for example Ostrava, Úštěk, Ústí nad Labem or Mikulov.

 There are several kosher restaurants in Prague, and since 2014, the only kosher hotel in Central Europe.

+In late January 2024, two youths attempted to set fire to the Agudas Achim synagogue in Brno using an improvised incendiary device, an act that police investigated as a hate-motivated and terror-linked offence.
+One of the accused was later charged with attempted arson and other violent crimes, including attempted murder, and the case was brought before the Regional Court in Brno.
+Police uncovered the plot during an investigation into a group spreading extremist content online and promoting terrorist organisations.